 The IBDP provides an education that is fit for the challenges of the 21st century, offering a superb preparation for life and for work to all its students.
 Students play to their strengths by selecting their particular combination of three Higher Level and three Standard Level subjects, from six subject groups, which is completed by Theory of Knowledge, the Extended Essay and the CAS programme.

 Specialisation is possible, but students can also choose a broader range of subjects, with considerable freedom in terms of possible combinations of subjects.
-A wide range of subjects is on offer for A Level and students can choose from: Art, Biology, Business Studies, Chemistry, Classics, Economics, English and English Literature, French, Geography, German, History, Mathematics and Further Mathematics, Music, Music Technology, Photography, Physics, Politics, Psychology, Religious Studies, Spanish, Sports Science and Theatre Studies.
-Italian and Mandarin may also be available at an additional charge.
+A wide range of subjects is on offer for A Level and students can choose from: Art, Biology, Business Studies, Chemistry, Classics, Economics, English Literature, French, Geography, German, History, Mathematics and Further Mathematics, Music, Music Technology, Photography, Physics, Politics, Psychology, Religious Studies, Spanish, Sports Science and Theatre Studies.
+Greek, Italian and Mandarin may also be available at an additional charge

 The Sixth Form Options Booklet can be viewed here.

 The Extended Project Qualification